Once Again into the Fray I Go

 My phone rang, stopping Harry's voice control lessons.
 I wandered to the counter to see the call ID screen actually had a telephone number in the display.
 Not that I recognized the number, but since I wasn't going to be allowed to take Kirk out yet, I decided to find out who was calling.

 "Ah, hi, is this Cassie Pepper?"
 A young female asked in an extremely cheerful tone.
 I wanted an insulin shot from the immediate sugar overload.
 Not a voice I recognized but I replied.

 "Why?"
-No, need to give a yes answer on the phone.
-I have found over time that agreeing to anything just make for trouble in the long run.
+No need to give a yes answer on the phone.
+Agreeing to anything just makes for trouble in the long run.